ypriverol/os-proteomics/manuscript.md

 The scientific community increasingly recognizes that algorithms, while not software or tools themselves but rather the underlying steps and methodology, are becoming significant research outputs in their own right.
 Algorithms are no longer seen merely as tools but are valued as core research outputs, reflecting the critical steps and methodologies at the heart of scientific innovation.
 For example, in proteomics, the fragment—indexing approach introduced by the MSFragger algorithm [28394336] has recently been implemented in two different search engines: Sage [37819886] and Comet [10.1101/2024.10.11.617953].
 This shift highlights the importance of not only software as a means of implementation but also the reproducibility and reliability of computational methods that drive new discoveries.
 Both algorithms and their software implementations are now held to rigorous validation and reproducibility standards, similar to those for traditional experimental data and methodology.

 Transparent computational methods open doors to innovation, enabling researchers to test hypotheses, refine methodologies, and build upon one another’s work with confidence.
 For instance, providing open—source implementations allows the scientific community to verify methods, adapt them to new challenges, and explore alternative approaches.
-Open—source code therefore becomes a powerful tool for disseminating knowledge, facilitating shared standards, and accelerating the pace of discovery.
 Consider a proteomics experiment: without details on sample preparation or instrument settings or the raw data, the final results lack reproducibility.
 Similarly, open—source code ensures that computational methods can be accurately understood, replicated, and extended across labs worldwide.
+This transparency is particularly relevant for core proteomics workflows - as demonstrated by alphaDIA [https://doi.org/10.1101/2024.05.28.596182] — where understanding the underlying algorithms of protein search engines directly impacts data interpretation and research outcomes.

 When algorithms and models are shared as open—source software, they inherently uphold the FAIR principles applied to scientific data.
 This level of openness strengthens scientific rigor, enabling others to examine the code, replicate findings, and contribute improvements.
 A transparent approach to computational research, through openly available code, fosters a collaborative environment where the community can validate results and improve tools, ultimately building trust in computational methodologies.